 The neighboring towns of Buhoma and Nkuringo both have an impressive array of luxury lodges, rustic bandas and budget campsites, as well as restaurants, craft stalls and guiding services.
 Opportunities abound to discover the local Bakiga and Batwa Pygmy cultures through performances, workshops and village walks.

 In 1964, the reserve was designated as an animal sanctuary in order to provide extra protection to its mountain gorillas and renamed the Impenetrable Central Forest Reserve.
 In 1966, two other forest reserves became part of the main reserve, increasing its area to almost 321 square kilometers.
 The park continued to be managed as both a game sanctuary and forest reserve.

 In 1991, Impenetrable Central Forest Reserve along with Mgahinga Gorilla Reserve and Rwenzori Mountains Reserve was designated as a national park and renamed Bwindi Impenetrable National Park.
 It covered an area of 330.8 square kilometers.
 The national park was declared in part to protect a range of species within it, most notably the mountain gorilla.
-The reclassification of the park had a large impact on the Batwa pygmy people, who were evicted from the forest and no longer permitted to enter the park or access its resources.
 Gorilla tracking became a tourist activity in April 1993, and the park became a popular tourist destination.
 In 1994, it was inscribed on the World Heritage List and a 10 square kilometer area was incorporated into the park.
 The park's management changed: Uganda National Parks, since renamed Uganda Wildlife Authority, became responsible for the park.
 In 2003 a piece of land next to the park with an area of 4.2 square kilometers was purchased and incorporated into the park.

 Geography and climate